oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 When creating a connection pool, the :meth:`cx_Oracle.SessionPool()` attribute ``maxSessionsPerShard`` can be set.
 This is used to balance connections in the pool equally across shards.
-It requires Oracle client libraries 18.3, or later.
+It requires Oracle Client libraries 18.3, or later.

 Shard key values may be of type string (mapping to VARCHAR2 shard keys), number (NUMBER), bytes (RAW), or date (DATE).
 Multiple types may be used in each